gholamiayub/django-cheat-sheet/README.md

 # :scroll: Django Cheat Sheet
-A cheat-sheet for creating web apps with the Django framework using the Python language.
-Most of the summaries and examples are based off [the official documentation](https://docs.djangoproject.com/en/2.0/) for Django v2.0.
+This is fork of [Django Cheat Sheet](https://github.com/lucrae/django-cheat-sheet) project A cheat-sheet for creating web apps with the Django framework using the Python language.
+Most of the summaries and examples are based off [the official documentation](https://docs.djangoproject.com/en/2.0/) for Django v3.0.

 ## Sections
 - :snake: [Initializing pipenv](#snake-initializing-pipenv-optional) (optional)